XanderStrike/mintyrails/readme.md

 * Imagemagick (optional)

 ####Install
-  * `wget --no-check-certificate "https://raw.github.com/XanderStrike/mintyrails/master/mintyrails.sh" && bash mintyrails.sh`
+Upgrade your system via the package manager or `apt-get update && apt-get upgrade` then run `wget --no-check-certificate "https://raw.github.com/XanderStrike/mintyrails/master/mintyrails.sh" && bash mintyrails.sh`

 If you have comments or suggestions, let me know at xanderstrike@gmail.com or send me a pull request.